Practice Areas

 In bench trial in Waterbury Superior Court, obtained compensatory and punitive damages pursuant to CUTPA for French client defrauded in purchase of investment property.

-Represented a market-leading provider of SaaS / ASP services by negotiating hundreds of technology-related contracts.
-Counterparties included multiple DJIA components and Fortune 100 companies (including industry leaders in banking, industrial manufacturing, telecommunications, computer operating systems and software and e-commerce), government sponsored enterprises, the law departments of two of the five most populous counties in the United States, and business entities (including banks, industrial conglomerates and an airline) domiciled outside the United States.
-Negotiated issues and drafted language concerning allocations of intellectual property rights, service level agreements and remedies, confidentiality, data privacy, SAS 70 / SSAE16 audits, limitations of liability and indemnity, and cross-border transfers of personal information.
+Represented a provider of SaaS / ASP services from its early-stages to acquisition and market leadership by successfully negotiating hundreds of technology-related contracts.
+Counterparties included multiple DJIA/NASDAQ components and Fortune 100 companies (including industry leaders in banking, industrial manufacturing, telecommunications, computer operating systems and software and e-commerce), government sponsored enterprises, the law departments of two of the five most populous counties in the United States (Los Angeles and San Diego), and business entities (including banks, industrial conglomerates and an airline) domiciled outside the United States.
+Negotiated issues and drafted contract language concerning allocations of intellectual property rights, service level agreements and remedies, confidentiality, data privacy, security audits, exculpation and limitations of liability, indemnity, and cross-border transfers of personal information.

-Have represented an artist/author published by a Random House subsidiary in multiple book contract negotiations and in matters to protect client’s intellectual property and contractual rights.
+Have represented an artist/author published by Random House and Rizzoli in multiple book contract negotiations and in matters to protect client’s intellectual property and contractual rights.
 Represented client in reaching an agreement with a Condé Nast publication that placed client’s name on masthead.

 Represented creator of Bridgeport Fuel Cell Park concept in securing an option contract with anti-circumvention provisions for the sale of property upon which cutting edge fuel cell park has been constructed.